Do you want to know how to drive more links and traffic back to your site… without writing new content?

 Notice anything there?

 Nerdwallet’s content was syndicated by Metro.us.
-This site is getting nearly a million organic traffic visits per month:
+This site is getting nearly 400K organic traffic visits per month:

 Nerdwallet is receiving some seriously authoritative links with this strategy…